-You never know when you’ll do a great piece or a not-so-great one.
+You never know when you’ll do a great piece or a so-so one.

-To promise twenty gallery-ready works in advance is a lot of pressure for an emerging artist.
+Promising twenty gallery-ready works in advance of a show is a lot of pressure for an emerging artist.

 Some veterans thrive on the adrenaline of a show date, but you shouldn’t take chances with your career, or your sanity, at this stage.

 6. Know Thy Art.

 Always be ready with brief, meaningful explanations about your work.
 Also known as the elevator pitch.

 The questions may seem silly (“Is that oil?”) but a perfect opportunity to share a bit about your process and yourself.